 Xiaomi Mi Mix 2 and the OnePlus 5 are great phones to consider for a budget of 35K

-OnePlus and Xiaomi have been successful in creating a great groundwork for their presence in the Indian market.
-Not only did they release a number of smartphones; they also managed to grab everybody’s attention and sustain its fan following.
+OnePlus and Xiaomi have been successful in doing the groundwork for strengthening their presence in the Indian market.
+Not only did they release a number of smartphones; they also managed to grab everybody’s attention create a fan following.

-While one OEM focused on catering the entry-level segment by offering smartphones with above average bells and whistles in that range.
-The other OEM had their eye set on the flagship category with mid range price tag.
-They too offered more than one would’ve thought of; and went on to become the, “Most trusted phone brand in India.”
+Oneplus had their eye set on the flagship category with a mid-range price tag.
+They too offered excellent value for money proposition for the buyers, and went on to become the “Most trusted phone brand in India.”

-The Mi Mix 2 is priced cleverly between both the OnePlus 5 models and making it cheaper compared to the more expensive OnePlus 5.
-Also, there is Nokia 8 and LG G6 which are selling in the sub 40k price and offer a compelling proposition.
+The Mi Mix 2 is priced cleverly between both the OnePlus 5 models, making it cheaper compared to the higher variant of OnePlus 5.
+Also, there is Nokia 8 and LG G6 which are top-selling in the sub 40k price, and even offer a compelling proposition.

-OnePlus has slightly changed the design of the phone when compared to the OnePlus 3.
-It shed only 0.1mm thickness but that too made a huge difference.
-Since the “horizon line” as marketed by OnePlus was actually making the phone feel much thinner.
+OnePlus has slightly changed the design of the phone when compared to the OnePlus 3T.
+It shed only 0.1mm thickness, but that too made a huge difference.

-While the back still rocks the solid smooth aluminum body; the front has also seen a minimal change.
-While, excluding the thick top and bottom bezels; the side bezels have been further slimmed down.
+While the back still rocks the dependable, smooth aluminum body; the front has also seen a minimal change.

 The buttons placement and the headphone jack remain where they were in the last iteration.

-Sadly, unlike the other OEM; OnePlus was unable to deliver an 18:9 display ratio.
-As confirmed by the company themselves, they have the resources of doing it in next year’s flagship.
+As confirmed by the company, they have the resources of doing it in next year’s flagship.
+(Oneplus 5T)

 Mi Mix 2

 The Mi Mix was a concept phone and hence was only released in China.
-Although, this time they’ve decided to have a global launch with their second iteration.
+This time they’ve decided to have a global launch with their second iteration.

-Unfortunately, there’s a slight jelly effect which is caused when scrolling through pages or any app.
-This happened because this time; OnePlus have stuck the display upside down and hence this might’ve caused quite a stir between the users.
+Unfortunately, there’s a slight jelly effect which is caused when scrolling through pages or apps.

 Mi Mix 2

-The phones are driven by Qualcomm’smost powerful Snapdragon 835 SOC paired with 6GB/8GB of RAM.
+The phones are driven by Qualcomm’s most powerful Snapdragon 835 SOC, paired to 6GB/8GB of RAM.

-OnePlus smartphones have always delivered the best performance compared to the expensive competitors out there.
-Although, it did fall behind in the optics department which somehow gave away the secret of the low it was offered at.
+OnePlus smartphones have always delivered the best performance compared to the expensive competitors.
+However, they fall behind in the optics department.

-The 16 MP, f/1.7 is the primary camera, offering stellar picture clarity with the help of EIS, and also helps in capturing more detailed shots compared to its predecessors which came with f/2.0 aperture instead.
+The 16 MP, f/1.7 is the primary camera, offering stellar picture clarity with the help of EIS.

-The other 20MP, f/2.4 telephoto lens helps in 2x lossless optical zoom.
-Also, the user can further zoom in 10x which will change to digit zoom but will also try to keep the details intact in order to get a crisp shot.
+The second 20MP, f/2.4 telephoto lens helps in 2x, lossless optical zoom.
+Also, the user can further zoom in 10x with digit zoom if they want to click distant subjects.

 Mi Mix 2

-When Xiaomi released their Mi 6 this year with the dual camera set-up; it was somewhat given that the new Mi Mix 2 will also sport the similar setup.
+When Xiaomi released their Mi 6 this year with the dual camera set-up, I had a strong intuition that the new Mi Mix 2 will also sport a similar setup.

 It comes with Android N v7.1.1 out of the box.
-It still offers a smooth near stock experience with great little features which are smartly tucked in the settings and doesn’t constantly bother the users.
+It still offers a smooth near stock experience with many useful features which are smartly tucked in the settings and doesn’t always bother the users.

 Additionally, the OnePlus 5 is expected to get the Android 8.0 Oreo update in next couple of months keeping the buyers ahead of the rest.